Radio Emission from Broad Absorption Line Quasars: Discussion

+The assumption of $\tau_{\rm ff} = 1$ at the observed 7\,GHz is required, as the spectral flattening due to free-free absorption would not occur if $\tau_{\rm ff} = 1$ at frequencies below 5.5\,GHz or above 9.0\,GHz.
+In the former case, the radio emission at 5.5 and 9.0~GHz would remain effectively unabsorbed, resulting in an intrinsically flat $\alpha_{5.5-9.0}$.
+In the later case, the emission at these frequencies would be heavily absorbed, leading to a strongly inverted $\alpha_{5.5-9.0}$, or probably even non-detection given our detection limits.

-Assuming $\tau_{\rm ff}$ = 1 at the rest-frame 7(1+$z$)\,GHz, the derived distance of the absorber from the center is $\sim$ 37--62\,pc in these four flat-spectrum objects.
-In three objects, J1042+1646, J1123+0137, and J1512+1119, which reside at high $L/L_{\rm Edd}$ ($\gtrsim$ 0.6), the location of the free-free absorber is comparable to the outflow sizes of the low-velocity component, about a few tens pc, as derived from the UV spectroscopy (Table~\ref{result}).
-Thus the UV wind could be large enough to cover the radio source, and its free-free absorption can flatten the observed $\alpha_{5.5-9.0}$.
-In the other one object, J0240$-$1851, which resides at low $L/L_{\rm Edd}$ ($\lesssim$ 0.1), the required location of the free-free absorber is a factor of $\sim$ 40 smaller than the estimated outflow sizes, about a few thousands pc, as derived from the UV spectroscopy (Table~\ref{result}).
-Thus the radio emission cannot be intrinsically optically thin and associated with the UV wind, and probably originates from a compact source.
+In three of the four flat-spectrum objects, J1042+1646, J1123+0137, and J1512+1119, which reside at high $L/L_{\rm Edd}$ ($\gtrsim$ 0.6), the location of the free-free absorber is comparable to the outflow sizes of the low-velocity component, of about a few tens pc, as derived from the UV spectroscopy (Table~\ref{sample}).
+Thus the UV wind could be extended enough to cover the radio source, and its free-free absorption can flatten the observed $\alpha_{5.5-9.0}$.
+The other object, J0240$-$1851, resides at lower $L/L_{\rm Edd}$ ($\lesssim$ 0.1), and the required location of the free-free absorber is a factor of $\sim$ 40 smaller than the estimated outflow sizes, of about a few thousands pc, as derived from the UV spectroscopy (Table~\ref{sample}).
+Therefore, the radio emission cannot be intrinsically optically thin, and is not likely associated with a radiation-driven wind.
+It is more likely from a compact source, possibly originating from the accretion disk corona.

-The radio loudness of our ALQ sample is at $R < 5$ (Figure~\ref{RL}), which is comparable to the typical $R$ values of RQ PG quasars, suggesting that the winds in these objects do not produce stronger radio emission than the typical RQ quasars.
-This is consistent with \cite{Petley2024} who found the same distribution of radio emission properties (e.g., the radio detection rate, radio loudness, and radio luminosity) in the BAL and non-BAL quasars with the same reddening.
-The absence of a direct link between the radio emission properties and the presence of an outflow can also be seen through the radio luminosity which does not increase with the increasing kinetic power (Figure~\ref{luminosity}).
+Our RQ BALQs have $R < 5$ (Figure~\ref{RL}), which is comparable to the RQ PG quasars, suggesting that the winds in the RQ BALQs do not produce stronger radio emission than those in the typical RQ quasars.
+This is consistent with \cite{Petley2024} who found the same distribution of radio emission properties (e.g., the radio detection rate, radio loudness, and radio luminosity) in the BALQs and non-BALQs with the same reddening.
+The absence of a direct link between the radio emission properties and the presence of an outflow can also be seen through the radio luminosity which does not increase with the increasing $\dot{E}_{\rm k}$ (Figure~\ref{luminosity}).

+Essentially, most (15/17) of our BALQs have $M_{\rm BH} > 10^9\,M_{\odot}$, but most (12/15 = 80\%) of them are RQ.
+This is in contrast to the PG quasars, where only a small fraction (1/11 = 9\%) of objects with such a massive BH are RQ \citep{Laor2000} --- a trend also seen in various other studies \citep{Dunlop2003,Best2005}.
+Why do most of the BALQs with a massive BH are not RL?